1. Overview of Gunsens

 2. Gunsens Alerts

-Gun threat and SOS alerts are instantly relayed to the public via the Gunsens App and to first responders through direct integration with 911 Computer-Aided Dispatch (CAD) systems.
+Gun threat and SOS alerts are instantly relayed to the public via the SOS App and to first responders through direct integration with 911 Computer-Aided Dispatch (CAD) systems.
 This ensures rapid response and seamless coordination.

 Fig. 2-1 Gun threat push notification.
 Tap this notification for GPS directions.